tkuhn/knowledgespace-paper/knowledgespace.md

 - A *query service* is a kind of knowledge service that returns simple or aggregated values by executing a specified query on a specified subset of the published knowledge packages for the provided parameter values
 - A knowledge package is considered published once it is openly available on several independent web servers in a setting that allows for and encourages further replication and archiving by other servers
 - Relevant entities, including knowledge agents and knowledge services, are introduced to the knowledge space by publishing knowledge packages that describe them, which are called *introduction records*
+- An introduction record for a knowledge agent should include the public keys the knowledge agent uses to sign knowledge packages
 - Knowledge agents can provide assessments of entities by expressing a qualified link (such as a link representing approval) to an introduction record of the assessed entity, and by publishing this link as a knowledge package
+- As a starting point for establishing trust, a *knowledge setting* is knowledge package that refers to a collection of introduction records of authoritative knowledge agents and knowledge services

 # Knowledge Service Nodes